nuxt/components/README.md

 <component :is="'Post'" />
 ```

-Please note that the `global` option does not means components are added to main chunk but they are dynamically imported with webpack, [read more](#global).
+Please note that the `global` option does not mean components are added to main chunk but they are dynamically imported with webpack, [read more](#global).

 ### Lazy Imports